tlswg/tls-record-limit/draft-ietf-tls-record-limit.md

 records.
 The maximum value that the extension permits is 2^12, much smaller than the maximum record size of 2^14 that the protocol permits.

-For large data transfers, small record sizes can materially affect performance
+For large data transfers, small record sizes can materially affect performance.
-{{TARREAU}}.
+Every record incurs additional costs, both in the additional octets for record headers and for expansion due to encryption.
+Processing more records also adds computational overheads that can be amortized more effectively for larger record sizes.
 Consequently, clients that are capable of receiving large records could be unwilling to risk reducing performance by offering the extension, especially if the extension is rarely needed.

 This would not be an issue if a codepoint were available or could be added for fragments of 2^14 octets.
 However, RFC 6066 requires that servers abort the